Typh Barrow

-Typh Barrow is a Belgian singer, songwriter, jurist, composer and pianist who was born in Brussels, Belgium.
+Typh Barrow (born 10 May 1987) is a Belgian singer, songwriter, jurist, composer and pianist who was born in Brussels, Belgium.
 Her style is a mixture of pop and soul music with jazz and blues accents.

 She is considered by the press to be the Belgian Adele or Amy Winehouse.

 Her mother tongue is French.
 She is also fluent in English, Spanish and Dutch.

 Beginnings

 She began piano at age five, scales at eight, and wrote one of her first songs at twelve.
 At fourteen she started taking singing lessons.

 She learnt live performing in numerous piano bars and met the person who would become her producer and manager, François Leboutte.
 He had her record her first demos before launching her in the profession.

 At the end of 2012 she released her first single, Your Turn, which was warmly received by Belgian radio stations and was the most played song in the French speaking part of Belgium in 2013.

 When the moment came to release her first EP, she lost her voice during a live show, due to a vocal fold cyst.
 She had to remain silent for several months to avoid the necessity of an operation which might make her lose her voice tone.
 She had no choice but to cancel all her engagements.